jeju5/management/cs/aws/aws_developer.md

     * FIFO
       * First In First Out
       * 0 --> [0000] --> 0
+  * SQS Delay Queue
+    * postpones the delivery of new messages (invisible to consumers during delay duration)
+    * default is 0, maximum is 900 seconds
+    * setting delay queue doens't affect existing msg in Standard Queue (only new msg).
+    * setting delay queue does affect existing msg in FIFO Queue.
+  * Managing large message
+    * use S3 to store them
+    * Amazon SQS Extended Client Library for Java -> make SQS talk to S3
+    * use AWS Java SDK -> S3 API utilization (Can't use regular SQS API)
   * Visibility Timeout = amount of time that the message is invisible in the SQS queue after being read.
 (Default: 30sec, Max: 12Hours).
 Use ChangeMessageVisibility endpoint to do so.
   * Retention Period: Message can be kept unread for 1min to 14days.
   * There is a chance that message being read more than once.
 So use Visibility Timeout